-The toolkit is spilt into 4 areas and is available to any member at any time, but ideally best used when you are starting out, have a new member of staff managing the category for you or after you have undergone the Newspro Health Check experience first and re-engaged back into the category.
+The toolkit is spilt into 4 areas and is available to any member at any time, but ideally best used when you have signed up to Newspro category management, are starting out, or have a new member of staff managing the category for you.

-The intention behind this approach is to help you focus on the areas of category management that you understand and are confident with or for the NFRN to provide you with the support you need to maximise your profitability in any new areas that you may not have thought about.
+The intention behind this approach is to help you focus on the areas that you understand and are confident with or for the NFRN to provide you with the support you need to maximise your profitability in the category.

-Each of the items in the toolkit is available for free and can be posted or emailed to you.
+Each of the items in the toolkit are available for free and can be posted or emailed to you.
 If you would like to request any of the toolkit items please email email@example.com

 The 4 parts of the toolkit are: